-The Canon 77D is a reflex camera with APS-C (1.6x) sensor and 24 megapixels manufactured from 2017.
+The Canon 77D is a reflex camera with APS-C (1.6x) sensor and 24 megapixels manufactured from 2017 to 2020 (discontinued).
 The range of sensitivities, including ISO extension, is 100 - 51200 ISO and it has a continuous shooting (burst mode) of 6 FPS x 21 RAW, 190 JPEG.
-The average price, when it has been added to the JuzaPhoto database, is 657 €;
+The average price, when it has been added to the JuzaPhoto database, is 1259 €;

 The following opinions have been automatically translated with Google Translate.